hantuzun/jetman/README.md

 `config` object should have at least the `url` parameter.
 `method` parameter defaults to `GET`.
 `name` parameter is highly recommended to include since it can help debugging failures.
+Refer to Postman documentations for help.

 ### Test Function
 This exposed function is executed after responses.
-Parameters such as `tests`, `responseCode`, and `responseBody` injected by Postman.
+Parameters such as `tests`, `responseCode`, and `responseBody` are injected by Postman.
 It's the same as writing tests to Postman UI except the possibility of inspecting variables using `console.log()`.
-Refer to Postman documentation for help.
+Refer to Postman documentations for help.